DrNebin/RC_Car/README.md

 This version is driving with two DC motors, one for drivetrain and one for steering.
 The steering DC motor uses rack and pinion for steering.

 Power setup is a 7.4V Lipo.
 The original was 850mAh.
 It was a bit big and GAGA on the power and battery life so planning on using around 400mAh capacity.
-The battery runs on a toggle switch to a
+The battery runs on a toggle switch to a LM2596 to drop everything to 5V.
+The 5V is wired separately to the Seeeduino and the motor driver.
+Be aware, I did NOT use the VIN on the Seeed since it was not directly accessible by a pin.
+I also wired the 5V to the standy pin of the motor driver so the motor driver is always in an "ON" state when the switch is turned on.
+Therefore, do NOT give this setup more than 5V from your step down power source or you will likely kill both the motor driver and the Seeeduino.

 # RC_Car_CONTROLLER
-// Uses an Arduino NANO with two analog joysticks (right and left).
+Uses an Arduino NANO with two analog joysticks (right and left).
 Sends to nRF24L01 on the car being controlled.
 I use this controller right now for all my RC projects.
 It is highly adaptable.
 I will upload my PCB and INO files for the controller also.

 # RC_Car_V2_Feather
-The plan for version 2 electronics when we get there is Adafruit Feather M0 Basic
+The plan for version 2 electronics when we get there is
++ Adafruit Feather M0 Basic
 + Adafruit DC Motor / Stepper Featherwing
-+/- Header kits +/- Featherwing doubler
++ ?Header kits ?Featherwing doubler
-+/- Toggle switch vs Adafruit push button breakout
++ ?Toggle switch vs ?Adafruit push button breakout
 + nRF24L01
 Total electronics Cost $40-60